Paint.NET

 Saturation

 This control makes color tones more or less vibrant.
-If you're familiar with the color wheel in paint.net's Colors Window, this control changes colors as if they were selected from a larger or smaller color wheel.
+If you're familiar with the color wheel in Paint.NET's Colors Window, this control changes colors as if they were selected from a larger or smaller color wheel.

 The starting value of the Saturation control is zero.
 Increasing the value increases the saturation which makes the colors more vibrant.
 Decreasing the value reduces the saturation, making the colors look more washed out.